logchange/logchange/README.md

 mvn logchange:generate
 ```

-To prevent merge conflicts (it is idea of this project) generation should be done with use of CI/CD Tool on a main
+To prevent merge conflicts (it is idea of this project) generation of `CHANGELOG.md` should be done with use of CI/CD Tool on a main
-branch of a project.
+branch of a project during release.

-[TODO]
+### Creating release (from unreleased directory)

-Create Docker image with this tool, that will be use in CI/CD Tool, so that not only java projects will be able to use
+This command is the prefered to create realase and generates `CHANGELOG.md` (One of this command steps is to call the generate command).
-it.
+During release all files from `unreleased` directory are moved to `v.X.X.X` where X.X.X is the version from `pom.xml`.

-### Creating release (from unreleased)
+After moving files, coammand create file `release-date.txt` with current date, then generation of `CHANGELOG.md` and versions summaries is done.

 ```shell
 mvn logchange:release